-St Mary's School recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and to view the world in a positive way.
-St Mary's School may be the only stable, secure and predictable element in the lives of some of the children in its care.
+St. Mary's Catholic Primary School recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and to view the world in a positive way.
+St. Mary's may be the only stable, secure and predictable element in the lives of some of the children in its care.
 The school, therefore, recognises that such children might exhibit challenging and defiant behaviour and will take careful note of the context of such behaviour.

-As an Operation Encompass partner we work closely with the Operation Encompass Lead with regards to domestic violence incidents and offer wellbeing checks to our pupils if we are contacted following an incident which has occurred in one of our pupils homes.
+As an Operation Encompass partner we work closely with Together for Children (Operation Encompass Lead) with regards to domestic violence incidents and offer wellbeing checks to our pupils if we are contacted following an incident which has occurred in one of our pupils homes.

-St Mary's School also recognises that children are capable of abusing their peers.
+St. Mary's Catholic Primary School also recognises that children are capable of abusing their peers.
 Peer on peer abuse can take many forms and any concerns raised will be investigated and dealt with appropriately.
 No peer on peer abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
 It is understood that those pupils who have experienced abuse in their own lives may in turn abuse others.
 This requires a considered and sensitive approach in order that the child can receive appropriate help and support.
-See Peer on Peer abuse policy for detailed information.
+See Peer on Peer Abuse Policy for detailed information.

-Therefore St Mary's School will endeavour to support all its pupils through:
+Therefore St. Mary's Catholic Primary School will endeavour to support all its pupils through:

-- The curriculum to encourage self-esteem, self-motivation, self-protection. - The school ethos, which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued. - Approaches which allow children and young people to develop critical thinking, literacy skills and digital literacy skills. - A curriculum which explores human rights, equality, democracy and tolerance and prepares children and young people fully for life in modern Britain. - A coherent management of Behaviour and Discipline Policy & Procedures inclusive of the Use of Reasonable Force. - Liaison with other professionals and agencies who support children and parents. - A commitment to develop productive, supportive relationships with parents whenever it is in the child's interest to do so.

-• The development and support of a responsive and knowledgeable staff group whose role it is to respond appropriately in all safeguarding situations.
+- The curriculum to encourage self-esteem, self-motivation, self-protection. - The school ethos, which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued. - Approaches which allow children and young people to develop critical thinking, literacy skills and digital literacy skills. - A curriculum which explores human rights, equality, democracy and tolerance and prepares children and young people fully for life in modern Britain. - A curriculum where children develop personal resilience, understand and can take appropriate risks or have personal strategies/safety plans that allow them to manage their own safety.
+This can include topics covered as part of Relationships and Sex Education Policy as well as Fundamental British Values and the SMSC Curriculum which cover harm, abuse, positive and healthy relationships and crime. - A coherent management of Behaviour and Discipline Policy & Procedures inclusive of the Use of Reasonable Force. - Liaison with other professionals and agencies who support children and parents. - A commitment to develop productive, supportive relationships with parents whenever it is in the child's interest to do so. - The development and support of a responsive and knowledgeable staff group whose role it is to respond appropriately in all safeguarding situations.